Control of vertex probability via edge-weight modulation in continuous-time quantum walks

+Cayley trees $C_{n,m}$ are graphs with $m$ radial layers (levels), where each non-leaf vertex has $n$ adjacent neighbors.
+We focus on the weighted Cayley trees $C_{3,2}$ and $C_{3,3}$ shown in Fig.~\ref{Fig5}.
+Their central vertex is connected to three neighbors by edges of weight $J$, analogous to the root of the spider graphs in Fig.~\ref{Fig3}.
+In these graphs, each first-layer vertex connects to the root (edge of weight $J$) and to its two children by edges of weight $1/\sqrt{2}$.
+In $C_{3,3}$, the second-layer vertices each connect to three neighbors, also by edges of weight $1/\sqrt{2}$.
+In both trees, the outermost-layer vertices are leaves with a single edge of weight $1/\sqrt{2}$.
+In this way, the branches form binary-tree–like structures \cite{farhi1998quantum}.
+With these weight choices, the initial superposition states $\ket{\psi(0)}=(\ket{1}+\ket{2})/\sqrt{2}$ for $C_{3,2}$ and $\ket{\psi(0)}=(\ket{1}+\ket{2}+\ket{4}+\ket{5})/2$ for $C_{3,3}$ (see Fig.~\ref{Fig5}) reproduce the same root probabilities as the corresponding spider graphs $S_{3,2}$ and $S_{3,3}$ when the walk starts from a single leaf vertex.

-Mapping some trees in other kinds of trees, such as Cayley trees in spider trees, is feasible from a particular choice of weighted edges, as shown above.
-This procedure straightforwardly extends to large graphs.
-It was employed in spin chains using the isotropic Heisenberg XX model \cite{vieira2020almost}.
-It means that $S_{n,m}$ and $C_{n,m}$ can yield identical probabilities on the central vertex over time.
-For this, the off-central edge weights should be $1/\sqrt{n-1}$, and the initial state a fair superposition of $(n-1)^{m-1}$ leaf vertices from a branch.
-Of course, other combinations of weights and initial states can lead to the same outcome.
-There are different strategies in the literature to reduce the dimensionality of regular and non-regular graphs in quantum walks \cite{novo2015systematic,philipp2016continuous}.
-Therefore, from a qualitative point of view, an arbitrary superposition of leaf vertices in Cayley trees also implies the same dependency on $J$, taking to an almost zero transfer for $J\gg 1$ as seen for spider graphs.
-This result suggests a potential general property of tree graphs.
+Mapping Cayley trees onto spider graphs is feasible through suitable choices of edge weights, as shown above, and this procedure extends naturally to larger graphs.
+This approach has also been employed in spin chains within the isotropic Heisenberg XX model \cite{vieira2020almost}.
+Thus, $S_{n,m}$ and $C_{n,m}$ can yield identical root probabilities over time, provided the off-central edges are weighted as $1/\sqrt{n-1}$ and the initial state is a uniform superposition of $(n-1)^{m-1}$ leaf vertices within a single branch.
+Other choices of weights and initial states can also lead to the same outcome.
+Different strategies have been proposed in the literature to reduce the dimensionality of regular and non-regular graphs in quantum walks \cite{novo2015systematic,philipp2016continuous}.
+Therefore, from a qualitative perspective, an arbitrary superposition of leaf vertices in Cayley trees produces the same $J$-dependence, yielding $P_r(\tau)\sim\mathcal{O}(1/J^2)$ for $J\gg1$, as observed in spider graphs.